Skip to main content

 Magnesium is a mineral that plays a fundamental role in over 300 enzymatic reactions in the body, and its relationship with the HPA axis is profound.
 It acts as a chemical brake on the system.
 Magnesium helps regulate the activity of the N-methyl-D-aspartate (NMDA) receptor, a key component of excitatory neurotransmission in the brain.

-By calming this excitatory activity, magnesium reduces the baseline level of nervous system stimulation, making the HPA axis less likely to initiate a full-blown to minor stimuli.
+By calming this excitatory activity, magnesium reduces the baseline level of nervous system stimulation, making the HPA axis less likely to initiate a full-blown stress response to minor stimuli.
 Furthermore, magnesium directly influences the pituitary gland’s release of Adrenocorticotropic Hormone (ACTH), the signal that tells the adrenal glands to produce cortisol.

 Sufficient magnesium levels help to dampen this signal, resulting in a more measured cortisol output.
 A deficiency, which is common in Western populations, can lead to a state of HPA axis dysregulation, contributing to feelings of anxiety and hyper-reactivity to stress.